A journey to Dhigurah island in The Maldives, on a whim, turned out to be every bit the exciting adventure I hoped for.

 Getting Around Dhigurah:

 Your hotel will pick you up at the harbour on arrival with one of about four cars on the island.

 The only other way to get around is on foot or rent a bicycle for 5usd a day from one of the hotels.

 What To Bring:

 There are no proper shoppes on the island, so you will need to bring absolutely everything you will need like suncream, sunglasses, hat, bug spray there´s a lot of bugs in the evening,

 Where to stay at Dhigurah islands hotel.

-There are currently 8 Accommodation options on Dhigurah, and at least one more currently being built, while a few of the current ones are expanding.
+There are currently 8 Accommodation options on Dhigurah, and at least one more is currently being built, while a few of the current ones are expanding.
 So it´s just gone get more and more touristy here.

-Accommodation on Dhigurah is not a very budget-friendly island, so if you are on a low budget are the other islands in the area much cheaper options, they all offer whale shark trips.
+Accommodation on Dhigurah is not a very budget-friendly island, so if you are on a low budget, are the other islands in the area much cheaper options, they all offer whale shark trips.

-I stayed 5nights at TME Retreats Dhigurah, and I was pleased with them, rooms are big and cleaned every day, buffet breakfast included, and also a full board with all meals and dives included available.
+I stayed 5nights at TME Retreats Dhigurah, and I was pleased with them; rooms are big and cleaned every day, buffet breakfast included, and also a full board with all meals and dives included available.
 Also rooms with private swimming pool.
 I would stay here, agian.